SpenceKonde/megaTinyCore/README.md

 This core disables the SS pin when running in SPI master mode.
 This means that the "SS" pin can be used for whatever purpose you want - unlike classic AVRs, where this could not be disabled.
 Earlier versions of this document incorrectly stated that this behavior was enabled in megaTinyCore; it never was, and SS was always disabled.
 It should be reenabled and the SS pin configured appropriately (probably as INPUT_PULLUP) if master/slave functionality is required.

 ### I2C (TWI) support
 All of these parts have a single hardware I2C (TWI) peripheral.
-It works exactly like the one on official Arduino boards using the Wire.h library.
+It works exactly like the one on official Arduino boards using the Wire.h library, except for the additional features noted below.
 See the pinout charts for the location of these pins.

 On all parts with more than 8 pins, the TWI pins can be swapped to an alternate location.

 On 2.0.0 and later, this is configured using the Wire.swap() or Wire.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** Wire.begin().
+This implementation of pin swapping is the same as what is used by

 `Wire.swap(1) or Wire.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.